Gated InAs quantum dots embedded in surface acoustic wave cavities for low-noise optomechanics: Results

 To experimentally verify these proposed solutions, we first fabricated acoustic delay lines formed by two IDTs separated by a gap of approximately 400 $\mu$m on a “charge-control substrate” (i.e., with the buried n-doped layer).
 We compare the delay lines’ performance to identical devices fabricated on mechanical-grade semi-insulating GaAs substrates without the n-doped layer.
 The microwave reflection and transmission of the acoustic delay lines are measured using a vector network analyzer (VNA) in a probe station at room temperature.
 As shown in Fig \ref{fig2}a), similarity in the reflection spectrum ($|S_{11}|^2$) dip sizes between identical devices on the two substrates indicates negligible reduction in piezoelectric coupling between IDTs and SAWs.
 SAW generation and attenuation are analyzed by looking at peak transmitted signals in the transmission spectrum ($|S_{21}|^2$) (Fig 2b) with different delay line gaps (Fig 2c).
 Variations in the peak transmitted power with propagation length directly reveal SAW propagation loss rates.
 The error bars in Fig 2c) represent the noise in the transmission spectra as a result of the beating between the acoustic signal and electrical crosstalk.
 Due to the buried n-doped layer, the electrical crosstalk is larger in the “charge control substrate”, leading to slightly higher noise level.
 However, similar transmission peak power and loss per unit length show that (1) microwave power is delivered equally well to the IDTs in both systems and (2) propagation loss introduced by the doped layer is not evident above our measurement uncertainty.
-To further verify the low loss introduced by the n-doped layer, we fabricated planar SAW resonators on charge-control substrates and characterized the SAW cavity quality factors Q with devices cooled to 1.7 K. By fitting the microwave reflection spectra, we extract intrinsic Q factors of approximately 28,000 (Fig. 2d).
-Remarkably, this is significantly better than Q factors derived from cavities with similar design parameters without conductive layers from previous publications \cite{DeCrescent2022}.
+To further verify this, we fabricated and characterized losses and external coupling rates in planar SAW resonators on charge-control substrates with devices cooled to 1.7 K. By fitting the microwave reflection spectra (Supplementary Information), we extract an internal (external) quality factor $Q_i$ ($Q_e$) of approximately 28,000 (112,500) (Fig. 2d, lower panel).
+Both internal losses ($Q_i$) and electromechanical coupling ($Q_e$) are comparable to similar devices fabricated on a semi-insulating GaAs substrate (Fig. 2d, upper panel).
+In addition, the internal quality factor $Q_i$ is comparable with the state-of-the-art SAW cavities fabricated on a variety of materials at GHz frequencies \cite{Manenti2016,Moores2018,Rodriguez-Madrid2012,Shao2019,Magnusson2015,Luschmann2023}.
 This proves that the n-doped GaAs layer can be integrated with the SAW cavity without degrading electromechanical performance.
+By comparing these results with previous results in the literature \cite{DeCrescent2022}, it becomes clear that losses are dominated by features unrelated to the conductive layer, but rather to bulk scattering from the mirrors and IDTs.
+In particular, increased $Q_i$s and better coupling here, compared to Ref. \cite{DeCrescent2022}, are related to the lighter IDT metal (Al compared to Nb or Au; Supplementary Information).